djx314/ohNoMyCirce/Shapeless.md

 [error] two errors found
 ```

-Don't pay attention to second error message.
+Don't pay attention to the second error message.
 Then you can find
 the error code snippet in the `Code Snippet` message.
 Fix it:
 ```scala